-Important Information, Policies & Handbook for OPIE Students
+Important Information, Policies & Handbook for Future and Current OPIE Students

-Withdrawal: If you decide to withdraw or leave OPIE and/or the University before your classes end, your money may not be refunded.
+If you decide to withdraw or leave OPIE and/or the University before your classes end, your money may not be refunded.
 It is important that you understand the University’s policy and consult the official calendar of deadlines.
 To begin the withdrawal process, visit your OPIE adviser and/or with your college office (University College, Chubb Hall for OPIE-only students).
 Also make sure to discuss your withdrawal with the Office of International Student and Scholar Services.

-Housing: Ohio University requires that some students live on campus.
+Ohio University requires that some students live on campus.
 All Ohio University enrolled students under the age of 23 with fewer than four academic year semesters (fall/spring semesters only) in the residence halls prior to the start of the semester in which they enroll must reside in university-owned housing and participate in the associated mandatory meal plan.
-More about campus housing.
+See the Housing Application.

-Waivable fees: All Ohio University students are automatically charged for two optional fees: the Wellbeing Fee (enhances student health care) and the Student Legal Service Fee (provides legal services).
+All Ohio University students are automatically charged for two optional fees: the Wellbeing Fee (enhances student health care) and the Student Legal Service Fee (provides legal services).
 To waive or pass on these fees, you must opt out on your My OHIO Student Center, usually by the end of the third week of the semester.
 See the university's Fee Descriptions.

 Moodle: Here you can connect to many OPIE Moodles, course management systems that OPIE instructors use to give assignments, collect assignments, share content and resources, and even administer quizzes.

 This is a collection of interesting and fun books designed for learners of English.
 It is located on the first floor of Alden Library.

 - Mission Statement of the Ohio Program of Intensive English